-The low C:N ratio values recorded in 2019 for the northern sites within Small and Big Bay are most likely due to the shallow water and/or high wave action and current patterns experienced at these sites resulting in a considerable amount of organic carbon being flushed out (Atkinson et al. 2006).
-Another alternative explanation for the reduced C:N ratios in 2019 compared to the recent 2020 - 2021 surveys is related to the low mud content present in the Bay.
-Previous studies have revealed that organic carbon content in terrestrial soils and marine sediments is often positively correlated with mud content (Baptista et al. 2000, Falco et al. 2004, Leipe et al. 2011, Serrano et al. 2016).
-Progressive reductions in the amount of fine material (mud) in the Bay in recent years may thus account for corresponding reductions in the C: N ratios.
+The low C:N ratio values recorded in 2020-2022 for the sites within Small Bay, Big Bay and Langebaan Lagoon are most likely due to the shallow water and/or high wave action and current patterns experienced at these sites resulting in a considerable amount of organic carbon being flushed out (Atkinson et al. 2006).
+Alternative reduced C:N ratios can be related to the low mud content present in the Bay.
+Previous studies have revealed that organic carbon content in terrestrial soils and marine sediments is often positively correlated with mud content (Baptista et al. 2000; Falco et al. 2004; Leipe et al. 2011; Serrano et al. 2016).
+Progressive reductions in the amount of fine material (mud) in the Bay in recent years may thus account for corresponding reductions in the C:N ratios.
+However, reduced levels of C:N during the 2022 survey is highly likely to be linked to low levels of mud percentage as sites SB1, SB9 and SB14 experienced elevated levels of mud percentage from 2021 to 2022 survey.
 The observed temporal variability of C:N ratios in Saldanha Bay may well also reflect changes in upwelling intensity and benthic productivity over the summer period that precedes the annual surveys in April.

-Figure 7-13 C:N ratios at different sites surveyed in Saldanha Bay, Langebaan Lagoon and Elandsfontein in 2019, 2020 & 2021 (dark green = exceeds the range expected for marine production; mild green = within the range expected for marine production and light green = below range expected for marine production).
+Figure 7.13 C:N ratios at different sites surveyed in Saldanha Bay, Langebaan Lagoon and Elandsfontein in 2020, 2021 & 2022 (dark green = exceeds the range expected for marine production; mild green = within the range expected for marine production and white = below range expected for marine production).